kemingy/blogist/README.md

 # blogist

-Generate personal blog from user's GitHub gists.
+Generate personal blog posts from user's GitHub Gist.

 ## features

 - [ ] build with CI/CD tools
 - [ ] comments are extract from gist comments
-- [ ] use Jekyll, just like the default setting of GitHub Pages
+- [ ] ~~use Jekyll, just like the default setting of GitHub Pages~~

 ## Start